phdesign/presentation-rxjs/presentation-rxjs.md

 ## Outline

-* Observables + Operators + Schedulers.
-* Does it replace Promises?
-* Hot vs. cold observables
-* Marble diagrams
+* Introduction
-* Pushing vs. Pulling Data
+* Push vs. Pull
-* Useful in JavaScript in UI events or back-end communication
+* Observable
+* Subscribe
+* Operators
+* Multicasting
+* Promises
+* Schedulers
+* Anti-patterns

 DDD by Night: 10 Min

-Web Directions Code: 20 Min

 ## Content

-RxJS is the JavaScript implementation of Reactive Extensions, or ReactiveX.
-Reactive extensions are something that have come out of the Microsoft's lab, but despite that they are powerful and popular and are gaining traction within the Angular and React communities.
-RxJS provides a way to manage asynchronous and event-based sources through the transformation of streams (called Observables).
+RxJS is the JavaScript implementation of Reactive Extensions which provide a way to manage asynchronous and event-based sources through the transformation of streams (called Observables).

 If you've worked with iterable functions like map reduce, then you already know the syntax.
 Take for example this ES6 code